 Read the letter here: https://bit.ly/2UD5rdk

 In May 2019, Cairns Regional Council’s Spectacled Flying Fox (SFF) Management Plan (proposing to disperse the City Library camp and include ongoing deterrence) was deemed a Controlled Action under the Environmental Protection Biodiversity Conservation (EPBC) Act, and considered likely to have significant impacts on the SFF population.
-As such, the referral proceeded to the next stages of the process whereby Council is required to provide more information to the federal environment department.
+As such, the referral proceeded to the next stages of the process whereby Council was required to provide more information to the Federal Environment Department.

 In response to the request for further information, the Cairns Regional Council (CRC) put forward a revised management plan.
-That revised plan is required to have public consultation, and CRC must consider community concerns and address them before submitting this revised plan to the federal environment department.
+That revised plan was consulted by the public, and CRC was asked to consider our community’s concerns and address them before submitting their revised plan to the Federal Environment Department.

 CAFNEC has been working with the Cairns community to ensure the conservation of SFF for decades.
 There is a distinct possibility that dispersal in the CBD could result in a negative outcome for both our community and the bats and result in unsustainable costs to ratepayers.
 Furthermore, CRC cannot control where the SFF will relocate to after dispersal and has not properly analysed the risk associated with the SFF roosting elsewhere.